-Our featured Reviewer for March 2017 is Jodi R.
+Our featured Reviewer for March 2017 was Jodi R.

 Jodi has worked for Lincoln City Libraries since 2015, first at the Walt Branch Library and then at the Gere Branch Library.
-Jodi has been one of our regular reviewers for BookGuide since late 2016, and she also presents bookstalks at the Bethany and Gere Branch Libraries.
-Reading and books have long been an important part of her life, as she indicates in her answers to our questions about books and reading:
+[Update: Jody has returned to the Lincoln City Libraries after an absence – she now works at the Anderson and Bethany Branch Libraries as of late 2019.]
+Jodi was one of our regular reviewers for BookGuide from late 2016 to 2017, and she also presented bookstalks at the Bethany and Gere Branch Libraries.
+Reading and books have long been an important part of her life, as she indicates in her answers to our questions about books and reading, provided in 2017:

 Would you care to share any personal info with our readers — such as where you grew up, what you read as a child, etc.?

 I grew up in Lincoln, graduating from East High, UNL for my B.A. in Psychology with minors in Women’s Studies & English, teaching certification, and Masters in Curriculum/Instruction, and from Missouri University for my Masters in Information Sciences and Learning Technologies with an emphasis in Library Sciences.
 I grew up coming to Gere Library with my mom and sister, then riding bikes to Gere with my sister & neighborhood friends.
 I loved reading the Snip, Snap, and Snurr and Flicka, Ricka, and Dicka picture books, then graduating into Encyclopedia Brown, Nancy Drew, and Anne of Green Gables books.

 How long have you been an active reader, and were there any particular books or authors or other people that “made you a reader”?
 Has there been any book or author that “changed your life” or strongly influenced you?